ayoy/fastlane-plugin-dropbox/README.md

     )

 The `dropbox_path` parameter is optional - if not provided, the file at `file_path` would be put in the Dropbox root directory.

+**Note:** In "app key + app secret" mode, this plugin relies on MacOS keychain for storing your Dropbox access token, hence this mode would work only on MacOS.
+It's also more cumbersome and prone to errors.
+It's kept only for backwards-compatibility and it will soon be removed.
+Please pass your access token directly as a parameter.

 ### Write modes